5.x Design Studio Overview¶

 Deploy to an Environment in the Cloud.
-Every element you create in Jitterbit is defined in metadata.
-The metadata is deployed to an Environment to be stored, and is then managed by the Management Console.
+Every element you create in Jitterbit is defined in a project.
+The project is deployed to an Environment to be stored, and is then managed by the Management Console.

 Jitterbit offers parallel processing and the ability to chunk out your data and to support high-volume APIs, moving millions of records in a matter of minutes.

 Jitterbit features a real-time Activities process monitor with proactive alerts in the Management Console.

 You manage your operation in real-time in Jitterbit's Management Console.
 You can quickly determine whether your operations have run successfully in the Activities Console.

 - The Activities Console allows you to determine the processes that have run successfully, if errors occurred, and the type of error.

 - The start and end times display for operations that completed successfully.

 - You can pinpoint the source of problems for easy correction by viewing logs in the Activities Console online or securely behind your corporate firewall.